 Spreading Structural Damage

 Just like how they sound, foundations are fundamental.
 A poor foundation causes the building it was intended to support undue stress and strain.
-An unstable foundation can influence nearly all parts of your home, including walls, floors, ceilings, wooden cross beams, upstairs walls, doors, window frames, even attached garages!
+An unstable foundation can impact all aspects of your home, including walls, floors, ceilings, beams, doors, windows, and even attached garages.
 It’s impossible to predict how widespread the structural damage will be if structural decay is allowed to go unchecked.

 Water Damage

-Wooden structural elements of a house are particularly susceptible to water damage, which is nearly inevitable once foundation slab and basement wall cracks start to show up.
-If water is allowed to freely seep in, and you utilize your basement as storage or living space, whatever you put there may be at risk of water damage.
+Wooden structural elements of a house are particularly susceptible to water damage.
+This is nearly inevitable once foundation slab and basement wall cracks start to show up.
+If water is allowed to freely seep in, whatever you put there may be at risk of water damage.
 Sometimes, a foundation’s crumbling and cracking alone can allow rainwater to seep in.
 Of course, the longer this happens, the more likely it is that the affected area will sustain serious water damage.

 Foundation Sinking/Settling